lamnhan066/language_helper/README.md

   await languageHelper.initial(
       // This is [LanguageData] and it must be not empty.
       data: data,

+      // [Optional] Data of the languages that you want to override the [data].
+This feature
+      // will helpful when you want to change just some translations of the language
+      // that are already available in the [data].
+      //
+      // Common case is that you're using the generated [languageData] as your [data]
+      // but you want to change some translations (mostly with [LanguageConditions]).
+      dataOverrides: dataOverrides,

       // [Optional] This is the list of all available keys that your project are using.
       //